mahanandi-123/myTraining/README.md

 Hello, This is myRebase test, and doing some tests for to learn Hi, This is Bhavi

-Hi This is Mahanandi Alle
+Hi This is Gaggu Alle

 After merge feature/test2
-I'm writing a letter to Police officer
+I'm writing a letter to Principle Sir

-Hello Sir, This is CCC
+Hello Sir, This is AAA

 After rebase main..
 The following letters needs to be identified